RiiConnect24/Wii-Guide/_pages/DSiWare-Downgrade-(Save-Injection-and-Second-3DS).md

   + **Guitar Rock Tour**: Scroll down and go to High-Scores -> Drums -> Easy
   + **The Legend of Zelda: Four Swords**: Just start the game
   + If your game does not have the hacked save file installed, [follow this troubleshooting guide](troubleshooting#ts_dsiware)
-5. Select "Dump f0f1" to backup **the target 3DS**'s NFIRM
+5. Select "Dump nand" to backup **the target 3DS**'s NAND
+  + This will take a while
-6. Make note of the NFIRM backup's location
+6. Make note of the NAND backup's location
 7. Exit dgTool
   + You may have to force power off by holding the power button
-8. Put your SD card in your computer, then copy `F0F1_N3DS.bin` or `F0F1_O3DS.bin` (depending on your device) to a safe location; make backups in multiple locations; this backup will save you from a brick if anything goes wrong
+8. Put your SD card in your computer, then copy `NAND_N3DS.bin` or `NAND_O3DS.bin` (depending on your device) to a safe location
+  + Make backups in multiple locations
+  + This backup will save you from a brick if anything goes wrong in the future
+  + **Your backup should match one of the sizes on [this](nand-size) page; if it does not, you should delete it and make a new one!**

 ##### Section IX - Flashing the target 3DS's NFIRM